dlccyes/blog/thoughts/Junior Year 1st Semester Review.md

 For the last 1/3 of the semester, I was given a simple problem to solve, and because the problem was to simple, I had to add many layers and elements into it (I don't even know if the things I added make sense irl), and even then, it was still pretty simple.
 And because I had quite a lot of things to take care in the last 1/3 of the semester, so I didn't really spend much time in it either.

 The professor also wouldn't meet with you weekly, not even bi-weekly.
 I had meet with him with a total of 3 times throughout the semester (including summer & winter vacation), while other students that join other labs were all so busy doing their things.

+## Varsity Sport-male Judo
+I joined the Judo club at the start of my sophomore year, because I was taking the Beginning Judo (beginner level Judo class) and I wanted to practice more.
+After I won the Judo Freshmen Cup (among the 3 people in my weight group) at the end of that semester, I decided to continue practicing with them.

+I also participated in the National Intercollegiate Athletic Game and won the 7th place in Judo (among the 23 people in my weight group) at the start of this semester, and after that, I decided to practice more because I was so bad in the competition.
+Even though I won the 7th place, which was not a bad number actually, I only won 1 out of 3 games.
+And hearing the analysis my performance from the teachers and seniors of the club, I found that I have so much to improve, and was motivated by it.

+Unfortunately, I was just so busy at the 2nd-half of the semester that I got no time to go to the practice.
+The teacher still gave me A+ tho.
+But I don't think I would join the school team again, because I don't think I would be less busy next semester.
+Don't think I'll join the competition again either, even if I do, I most probably won't win a better place than the previous year.

+So sad.

+Judo is super tiring tho.
+I would almost throw up and want to go back home in every practice.